City Council - @TownofAtherton

 The City Council is the legislative body of the Town of Atherton, with all the regulatory and corporate powers provided under California state law.
 The City Council provides the policy direction that guides the operation of the Town, adopts ordinances and resolutions that constitute the local laws of the Town, and sets the Town’s priorities through the adoption of an annual budget and the provision of direction to the City Manager.
 The City Council represents the Town’s residents through these actions and through the conveyance of constituent requests and concerns to the Town staff.

-Email Bill Widmer, Mayor (pictured, far left)
+Email Bill Widmer, Council Member (pictured left)

 First Elected: November 2010